yiremorlans/too-dope/README.md

 The use of mongoose definitely streamlined the process of creating schemas to incorporate into the build.
 EJS is a good introductory to templating languages.
 However, I believe incorporating React into future CRUD builds will streamline many aspects of building client side functionality.
 A framework like TailwindCSS will also help build more flexible components rather than vanilla CSS.

+## Optimizations:

+Implemented MVC structure to the application with the additon of mongoose for schemas.
+The addition of routes for the server and model, view, controller architecture makes the code more organized and easier to make optimizations in the future.

 ## Examples:
 Take a look at another example of CRUD apps that I have in my own portfolio: